General Knowledge Quizzes

 15 / 20

-15. How many planets are in our solar system?
+15. How many months are in a year?

 16 / 20